Ball State University

 environment with their own future students to impart the same knowledge.

-She has developed an on-line Logo math
+She developed an on-line Logo math course that embodied these concepts

-to use with their students.
+or to use with their students.

 Contact Information